Barcelona Day Trips

 You can reach Montserrat via a special train service that leaves from Plaça Espanya Train Station every hour (journey time just over one hour) and takes you to the Monistrol de Montserrat station, at the foot of the mountain.

-From Monistrol station you can switch onto either the Cog Railway or Cable Car to reach the abbey.
-If you want to do that, it’s best to buy this combined ‘Trans Montserrat‘ ticket that includes metro tickets (to reach Plaça Espanya), train tickets to Monistrol de Montserrat and then your choice of Cog Railway or Cablecar – plus the use of the the Sant Joan Funicular (which takes you from the abbey to the very summit) and admission to the Audiovisual Gallery.
+From Monistrol station you can choose either the Cog Railway (aka Cremallera, aka Rack Railway) or Cable Car to ascend up the mountain to the monastery complex.
+If you want to do that, it’s best to buy the official ‘Trans Montserrat‘ ticket that includes metro tickets (to reach Plaça Espanya), train tickets to Monistrol de Montserrat and then your choice of Rack Railway or Cablecar (just select your preference when buying the ticket.

 Otherwise the ‘Tot Montserrat‘ ticket includes all of that, plus entry to the excellent Montserrat Museum and a complimentary Catalan lunch (…’Tot’ is the Catalan word for ‘all’!).